lemonadio/Url-icons/README.md

 **************************************************
 ## Preface:
 This CSS snippet has light mode and dark mode, which will show the icons in reading mode.

-For showing the icons correctly ,HTMLs in markdown need to add `https://` before url.
+For showing the icons correctly, HTMLs in markdown need to add `https://` before url.

-If you have any question,please email to:lemonadio0507@gmail.com, and write *Icon plugin's bug feedback* If you want some new icons to add in, or you have any advice, please email to the above address,and write *Icon plugin's advice feedback*
+If you have any question, please email to: lemonadio0507@gmail.com, and write *Icon plugin's bug feedback*

+If you want some new icons to add in, or you have any advice, please email to the above address, and write *Icon plugin's advice feedback*

 p.s.

-I don't know how to combine two modes into one CSS snippet,so I separated them.
+I don't know how to combine two modes into one CSS snippet, so I separated them.

-I hope someone who understands CSS can give me some advice:p (Personally, I think light mode looks better, hahaha)
+I hope someone who understands CSS can give me some advice:p

+(Personally, I think light mode looks better, hahaha)

 **************************************************
 ## Proview(A part of all):